DavidWaumsley/NoScriptShow/content/blog/2024/learn9.md

 Most will not want this as the styles colours added by browser are similar but not the same.
 I personally prefer Firefox's slightly lighter and blue tinged background to chrome's default.

 To take control of our own light and dark colours we have the [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query.
-Baseline (which we talk about in [episode 9](/9) of the podcast) classifies it as "widely available" across browsers.
+Baseline (which we talk about in [episode 9](/9) of the chat) classifies it as "widely available" across browsers.
 [Can I use](https://caniuse.com/?search=prefers-color-scheme) in April 2024 says it is96% supported globally (higher in the UK and USA).

 Very soon things may get easier when the [light-dark()](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/light-dark) function gets better browser support.
 With this you will be able write your CSS like this: